ROCm/roctracer/doc/roctracer_spec.md

 traces asynchronous activity.
 The activity tracing results are recorded in a ring buffer.

-The rocTX contains application code instrumentation API to support high level correlation of runtime API/activity events.
+The rocTX contains application code instrumentation API to support high-level correlation of runtime API/activity events.
 The API includes mark and nested ranges.
 ```
 ## 2. General API
 ### 2.1.
 Description
 ```
-The library supports method for getting the error number and error string of the last failed library API call.
-It allows to check the conformance of used library API header and the library binary, the version macros and API methods can be used.
+The library supports methods for getting the error number and error string of the last failed library API call.
+It allows to check the conformance of the used library API header and the library binary, the version macros and API methods can be used.

 Returning the error and error string methods: